 Following his senior year, Turk was named the Division II Offensive Player of the Year by Football News.
 He was the first person to be chosen as the Alabama Sports Writers Association's Small College Athlete of the Year and Athlete of the Year in the same season.

 Turk is the Trojans' fifth all-time leading rusher with 2,533 yards and holds the record for rushing yards by a quarterback.
-His 32 career rushing touchdowns ranks third and is tops among Troy quarterbacks.
-Turk's 6,707 yards of career total offense ranks fourth and his 62 touchdowns responsible for (passing and rushing) are third all-time.
+His 32 career rushing touchdowns ranks fourth and is tops among Troy quarterbacks.
+Turk's 6,707 yards of career total offense ranks fifth and his 62 touchdowns responsible for (passing and rushing) are fourth all-time.

 In the spring of 2012, Turk was one of 11 inducted into the inaugural Troy University Athletic Hall of Fame.
 In addition to his mark left in Troy, Turk was enshrined as a member of the ninth class of the NCAA Division II Football Hall of Fame in December of 2007.